What is the vig?

 How much is a typical vig?

-On a standard two-way market priced at -110 on both sides, the vig is about 4.5%.
+On a standard two-way market at -110 / -110, the vig is about 4.5%.
 Sharper books charge less; softer markets and parlays charge more.

 Why calculate no-vig odds?

 Fair no-vig odds are the closest estimate of an outcome's true probability.
-Comparing them against the prices at other books is one of the most reliable ways to spot a +EV bet.
+Comparing them to other books' prices is a reliable way to find +EV bets.